Hygienist in Southend-on-Sea

 Hygienists also offer helpful hygiene advice and demonstrate how to keep your teeth clean and plaque-free with toothbrushes, interdental brushes and floss.

-Regularly visiting a hygienist will help you maintain healthy teeth and gums, as well as protecting your overall well-being because poor gum health has been linked to more serious conditions, such as heart disease and diabetes.
+Regular hygiene appointments will help you maintain healthy teeth and gums, as well as protect your overall well-being because poor gum health has been linked to more serious conditions, such as heart disease and diabetes.